FuqingWang/Kyulux_UI/README.md

 4. Pagination is default to 20 per page, and it can be set from the DataTable component.

 Note:
-The props for DataTable.js has to be in the form of an array of objects The table currently doesn't consume nested objects, if one is found it displays [Object object].
+1. The props for DataTable.js has to be in the form of an array of objects.
+2. The table currently doesn't consume nested objects, if one is found it displays [Object object].

 ## Technical details
 The project uses React as base framework(https://reactjs.org/), the table component is built with the help of material-ui(https://material-ui.com/).